20220844/research/README.md

 3. Test the model on the test dataset
 4. Python face recognitionk output

 Details will be shown in Python file for coding.
 I have also showed the output but it seems not quite successful.
 The computer only recognized one person out of six in the picture.
 Problems came out.
 Why?
 Google search again.

 Reasons may be as follows,
 1. Windows is not offically supported this face_recogniton model, as mentioned it might work.
 2. The images that selected do not show the features of the faces well enouth for the classifier.
 The funny thing is that I tried to recognize the people in the picture by myself but it is even a bit difficult for me to distinguish each other, haha...
 3. My friend reminded me to check the CPU usage while running the program, maybe there was not enough memory.
-I tried it, it showed 26% when running the program.
+I tried it, it showed 26% which looked good.

+So, it is still a chanllege for me to seek the resolution.
+Anyway, it is really a fantastic experience to explore an uncharted territory.